egaba/ember-yup/README.md

 Contributing
 ------------------------------------------------------------------------------

-This is still a major work in progress. **There aren't any tests yet...** but feel free to make a PR if you can understand the code enough to help!
+Sorry, no tests yet.
+This library is built with passion and laziness.
+Feel free to make a PR if you can understand the code enough to help!
 I would greatly appreciate it :)

 ### Installation